JawadElAmri/hangman/README.md

 ## File structure of the project
 There are several files associatied with this project:
 - hangman_Template.py: Template file provided by AiCore
-- milestone_2.py: first task
+- milestone_2.py
+ * First task created initial variables of the game
-- milestone_3.py second task
+- milestone_3.py
+ * Second task checked if the guessed character is in the word
-- milestone_4.py third task
+- milestone_4.py
+ * Third task created the game class
+- milestone_5.py
-- milestone_5.py: Final task _consists_ of the game logic and features from previous milestone
+ * Final task created the game logic

 ## License information
 My project is unlicensed